 At home be much stricter.

-So, it's taken you thirty years to get so heavy.
-Is it a problem if it takes six months to get it off, instead of three?
-With this banting for vegetarians you know it's basically a healthy and sustainable diet.
+So if it has taken you thirty years to get so heavy is it a problem if it takes six months to get it off, instead of three?
+With this banting for vegetarians you know it is basically a healthy and sustainable diet.
 Enjoy your food, take more walks as the pounds come off, and don't get neurotic about it.

-Low GI bread is an important part of the banting for vegetarians diet; because of the chickpeas paste that's added, it's not offensive to those who eschew animal products.
+Low GI bread is an important part of the banting for vegetarians diet; because of the chickpeas paste that is added, it's not offensive to those who eschew animal products.

-This low GI easy sourdough bread recipe can be enjoyed in moderation.
-Two slices a day perhaps, with butter.
-Shun margarine and in fact all foods with trans fats.
+A low GI sourdough bread can be enjoyed in moderation; two slices a day perhaps, with butter.
+Shun margarine and in fact all foods with trans-fats.

-100% whole meal contains the lignins and vitamins that our bodies urgently need; anything less is really processed junk food to one degree or another.
+100% wholemeal contains the lignans and vitamins that our bodies urgently need; anything less is really processed junk-food to one degree or another.